Stanley decompositions of modules of covariants: Wallach representations of type ADE

-It is a general fact for Hermitian symmetric pairs that the Hasse diagram of $\Phi(\p^+)$ is a planar distributive lattice, and therefore its order complexes are shellable~\cite{Bjorner80}*{Thm.~7.1}.
-Therefore, guided by Remark~\ref{rem:facets}, we are able to generalize our previous construction in the form
+As a result, in the special case $\sigma = 0$, for the two simply laced cases (where $\mathbf{P} \cong \Phi(\p^+)$), Theorem~\ref{thm:Stanley decomps and HS} can be rewritten as an isomorphism of graded vector spaces:

-where the sum ranges over all facets $\F$ of the $k$th order complex of $\Phi(\p^+)$, and $d$ is the common size of all facets $\F$.
-(Since we are now outside the dual pair setting, there is no reason to make the substitution $t \mapsto t^2$ which arose from the degree-2 map $\pi^*: z_{ij} \mapsto f_{ij}$.)
-Below, we apply~\eqref{Hilbert series Wallach} to obtain a lattice path interpretation of the Hilbert--Poincar\'e series of the Wallach representations for the Hermitian symmetric pairs of simply laced type.
-In each case, we rotate the Hasse diagram of $\Phi(\p^+)$ so that the minimal element $\gamma_1$ is in the upper-left.
-The Hilbert--Poincar\'e series below were written down in~\cite{EnrightHunziker04}*{\S\S6.6--6.8}, to which we refer the reader for further details; see also~\cite{EnrightHunzikerExceptional}.
+Indeed, it is a general fact for Hermitian symmetric pairs~\cite{Jakobsen}*{Lemma~4.1} that the Hasse diagram of $\Phi(\p^+)$ is a planar distributive lattice, and therefore its order complexes are shellable~\cite{Bjorner80}*{Thm.~7.1}.
+This suggests that the Stanley decomposition~\eqref{Wallach rep iso} might be valid for other Hermitian symmetric pairs $(\g,\k)$, which would yield the Hilbert series